-The key intuitions and implications of this result are as follows.
-For the purpose of simulations, we shall focus on the case of a nonbinding IC_L . detailed above, the issue of instability of equilibrium reduces to the question of whether the pooling contract at equilibrium proportions of population for at least one of the two regions is better for the low type than the first best contract.
+detailed above, the issue of instability of equilibrium reduces to the question of whether the pooling contract at equilibrium proportions of population for at least one of the two regions is better for the low type than the first best contract.
 An entering firm makes an offer to a perturbed worker before observing labor supply or type, based on population proportions of types in the region of origin at equilibrium.
 For a pooling contract, risk neutrality on the part of firms leads to their use of average production functions and average disutility of labor.
 Thus, an entering firm can offer a pooling contract that maximizes expected profit under the average slope of the high and low type production functions and the average disutility of labor θ^ , where the average is taken according to the population of types in the region of origin at equilibrium.
-Furthermore, competition drives firms' Stability analysis employs disequilibrium behavior of firms and workers, in contrast with the equilibrium contracting behavior studied in section 3.1.
+Furthermore, competition drives firms' profit to zero.
+Stability analysis employs disequilibrium behavior of firms and workers, in contrast with the equilibrium contracting behavior studied in section 3.1.

 The sorted separating equilibrium is always immune to a perturbation of workers since all agents are fully informed, so contracts are first best.
 Firms will not offer a better contract to attract perturbed workers, and the low types will always return to the region of origin.
 In contrast, when a mixture of workers of different types is moved to another region, a firm entering in the destination region will offer a contract based on its expectations.
 This may give the low type a contract better than the equilibrium contract, for the following reason.
 Consider an integrated separating equilibrium.
 When the share of the high type in total mobile population is large so that the deviating contract is very close to the high type equilibrium contract, it is not attractive to the low type.
 This is because the high type equilibrium contract is not attractive to the low type by condition IC_L .
 So an integrated separating equilibrium can be stable.
-When the share of high type in total population is small enough, an entering firm will offer a more attractive contract (w^, l^) to the low type.
-This renders the integrated separating equilibria unstable (see the illustration in Figure 4).
+When the share of high type in total population is small enough, an entering firm will offer a more attractive contract (w^, l^) to the low type (see the hollow dot illustrated in Figure 4).
+This renders the integrated separating equilibria unstable.
 For any given high type productivity α , there is a critical regional high type share $\bar{s}(\alpha)$ such that, for any smaller shares, integration of types is unstable.